PUBLIC HEALTH IN CHINA

 Chinese Language: Interdisciplinary Course (2 credits)

-The courses will be taught by Chinese language instructors from the local university.
+The courses are taught by Chinese language instructors from the local university.

 All students on NU-IPD programs in Beijing will have the opportunity to participate in several guided excursions to famous sites in and around the city of Beijing.
 Excursions include trips to the Great Wall, Tiananmen Square, the Forbidden City, the Temple of Heaven, and the Summer Palace, among others.